Franklin D. Roosevelt: Supreme Court fight and second term legislation

 Determined to overcome the opposition of conservative Democrats in Congress, Roosevelt became involved in the 1938 Democratic primaries, actively campaigning for challengers who were more supportive of New Deal reform.
-Roosevelt failed badly, managing to defeat only one of the ten targeted, a conservative Democrat from New York City.
+Roosevelt failed badly, managing to defeat only one of the ten targeted.
 In the November 1938 elections, Democrats lost six Senate seats and 71 House seats, with losses concentrated among pro-New Deal Democrats.
 When Congress reconvened in 1939, Republicans under Senator Robert Taft formed a Conservative coalition with Southern Democrats, virtually ending Roosevelt's ability to enact his domestic proposals.
-Despite their opposition to Roosevelt's domestic policies, many of these conservative Congressmen would provide crucial support for Roosevelt's foreign policy before and during World War II.
+Despite their opposition to Roosevelt's domestic policies, many of these conservative Congressmen would provide crucial support for his foreign policy before and during World War II.

 Conservation and the environment

 Roosevelt had a lifelong interest in the environment and conservation starting with his youthful interest in forestry on his family estate.
 Although he was never an outdoorsman or sportsman on Theodore Roosevelt's scale, his growth of the national systems was comparable.
-When Franklin was Governor of New York, the Temporary Emergency Relief Administration was essentially a state-level predecessor of the federal Civilian Conservation Corps, with 10,000 or more men building fire trails, combating soil erosion and planting tree seedlings in marginal farmland in the state of New York.
+When Roosevelt was governor of New York, the Temporary Emergency Relief Administration was essentially a state-level predecessor of the federal Civilian Conservation Corps, with 10,000 or more men building fire trails, combating soil erosion and planting tree seedlings in marginal farmland in New York.
 As President, Roosevelt was active in expanding, funding, and promoting the National Park and National Forest systems.
 Their popularity soared, from three million visitors a year at the start of the decade to 15.5 million in 1939.
 The Civilian Conservation Corps enrolled 3.4 million young men and built 13,000 mi of trails, planted two billion trees, and upgraded 125,000 mi of dirt roads.
 Every state had its own state parks, and Roosevelt made sure that WPA and CCC projects were set up to upgrade them as well as the national systems.

 GNP and unemployment rates

 Government spending increased from 8.0% of the gross national product (GNP) under Hoover in 1932 to 10.2% in 1936.
 The national debt as a percentage of the GNP had more than doubled under Hoover from 16% to 40% of the GNP in early 1933.
 It held steady at close to 40% as late as fall 1941, then grew rapidly during the war.
 The GNP was 34% higher in 1936 than in 1932 and 58% higher in 1940 on the eve of war.
-That is, the economy grew 58% from 1932 to 1940 in eight years of peacetime, and then grew 56% from 1940 to 1945 in five years of wartime.
+That is, the economy grew 58% from 1932 to 1940, and then grew 56% from 1940 to 1945 in five years of wartime.
 Unemployment fell dramatically during Roosevelt's first term.
 It increased in 1938 ("a depression within a depression") but continually declined after 1938.
 Total employment during Roosevelt's term expanded by 18.31 million jobs, with an average annual increase in jobs during his administration of 5.3%.